Ecclesiastical response to Catholic sexual abuse cases

-The ecclesiastical response to Catholic sexual abuse cases is a major aspect of the academic literature surrounding the Church's child sexual abuse scandal.
+The ecclesiastical response to Catholic sexual abuse cases is a major aspect of the academic literature surrounding the Catholic Church's child sexual abuse scandal.
 The Catholic Church's response to the scandal can be viewed on three levels: the diocesan level, the episcopal conference level and the Vatican.
 Responses to the scandal proceeded at all three levels in parallel with the higher levels becoming progressively more involved as the gravity of the problem became more apparent.

 Diocesan responses to the problem

 For the most part, responding to allegations of sexual abuse in a diocese was left to the jurisdiction of the bishop or archbishop.
 Many of the accused priests were forced to resign or were laicized.
 In addition, several bishops who had participated in the cover-up were also forced to resign or retire.

 It was revealed that some bishops had facilitated compensation payments to alleged victims on condition that the allegations remained secret.
 In addition, rather than being dismissed, the accused were often instructed to undergo psychological counseling and, on completion of counseling, reassigned to other parishes where, in some cases, they continued to abuse minors.

 The dioceses in which abuse was committed or in which abuse allegations were settled out of court found it necessary to make financial settlements with the victims totaling over $1.5 billion as of March 2006.
 The number and size of these settlements made it necessary for the dioceses to reduce their ordinary operating expenses by closing churches and schools.
 In many instances, dioceses were forced to declare bankruptcy as a result of the settlements.